 P.S.
 Read previous editions here.

 P.P.S.
-If you want to see all of the videos from Creator Hooks in one place, check out Creator Hooks Pro.
+If you want to write better titles and grow your channel, check out Creator Hooks Pro.

 Read last week’s edition »

-The post *NEVER* Do This When Making YouTube Videos appeared first on Creator Hooks.
+The post 5 Simple (but weird) Japanese habits to grow on YouTube appeared first on Creator Hooks.

 ]]>

-I believed this lie about YouTube for years https://creatorhooks.com/i-believed-this-lie-about-youtube-for-years/ Mon, 18 Mar 2024 12:00:00 +0000 https://creatorhooks.com/?p=3050 I’ve asked some of the best creators on YouTube, “How do you write such great titles?”
+I Tried 30 YouTube Strategies.
+These 5 Actually Worked… https://creatorhooks.com/i-tried-30-youtube-strategies-these-5-actually-worked/ Mon, 10 Feb 2025 12:00:00 +0000 https://creatorhooks.com/?p=3295 I’ve asked some of the best creators on YouTube, “How do you write such great titles?”
 And they’ve all said the same thing: “I just model what works.”
 So this email will show you 5 videos worth modeling to help you write great titles and save time.
-Btw, if you want to save more time ...
+P.S.
+If you want to save more time ...
 Read more

-The post I believed this lie about YouTube for years appeared first on Creator Hooks.
+The post I Tried 30 YouTube Strategies.
+These 5 Actually Worked… appeared first on Creator Hooks.

 ]]>